aeseva/programming-learning/README.md

 # programming-learning
-a place for me to access all my dum dum notes &amp; learning tests
+a place for me to access all my dum dum notes &amp; stoopid learning tests